blu3-65b/blu3-65b/README.md

  - An unnamed biome mod for Terraria, serves no purpose other than to learn C# (permanently private)
  - The Aperture Programming Language - object-oriented, fast to write, and allows for total control of memory management. (private until completion, name may change)
    - Syntax is completed
-   - Compiler is in the works - ETA 1 year
+   - Compiler is in the works and will be written in C - ETA 1 year

 # Contact info:
  - Discord: blu3#0895